France-ioi/algorea-devdoc/groups/data-schema.md

 # Data Schema

 Groups are implemented through the `groups` db table.
 A group can be either a user, a group of users, or a set of groups.
-The user-group relationship is implemented through the `users.self_group_id` property.
+The user-group relationship is implemented through the `users.group_id` property.
 The relationship between groups, an acyclic graph, is implemented through `groups_groups` table, the hierarchy is cached through `groups_ancestors`.

 <span class="label label-yellow">TO FIX</span> Approvals are now in the membership table (`groups_groups`).